stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

 To run RStudio via Sherlock OnDemand:

-1. Select **Interactive Apps > RStudio Server** from the top menu in the Dashboard page,
+1. Select **Interactive Apps > RStudio Server** from the top menu in the Dashboard page.

 2. In the screen that opens, specify the different parameters for your job (time limit, number of nodes, CPUs, partition to use, etc.).
-You can also choose to be notified by email when your notebook start.
+You can also choose to be notified by email when your session starts.

 3. Click the blue **Launch** button to start your RStudio session.
 You may have to wait in the queue for resources to become available.